GSA-TTS/identity-handbook/_articles/identity-proofing-rate-limiting.md

 This is the rate-limit for the user's attempts to upload their ID documents from either their computer or phone.
 By default, the user is allowed 5 attempts within 6 hours.

+Retrying with a different file after a failure and cancelling out of Identity Verification completely and then trying again both count against this rate limiter.
+The user gets 5 attempts to upload satisfactory images in 6 hours total, through any path.

 ### Config Settings
 - `doc_auth_max_attepts` - The maximum number of times the user can attempt to upload their documents within the specified time window.